dstepanets/Filler/README.md

 * 0 - enemy's territory
 * -1 - my territory
 * other numbers - free squares (less value, closer to enemy)

+So, each turn my program finds a valid with the lowest sum of free squares and puts a piece there.
+It wins very well :)